 What do we need

-To convert the video file, we need an operating system, such as Windows, macOS, or an Android device.
+We need an operating system, such as Windows, macOS, or an Android device, to convert the video file.

-If your video is large in size, I recommend using either Windows or macOS, as Android is not suitable for converting large files.
+If your video is large, I recommend using either Windows or macOS, as Android is unsuitable for converting large files.
 You will also need VLC Media Player to convert the file.

 Video fix